-Sunset Process - House Health and Insurance Committee.
-The bill implements the recommendations of the department of regulatory agencies' sunset review and report on the licensing of hearing aid providers
+The act implements recommendations of the department of regulatory agencies' sunset review and report on the licensing of hearing aid providers by:

-- Continuing the licensing of hearing aid providers for 11 years, to 2031 ( sections
+- Continuing the licensing of hearing aid providers for 11 years, to 2031;

-- Requiring final agency actions to be appealed directly to the court of appeals ( section
+- Requiring final agency actions to be appealed directly to the court of appeals;

-- Prohibiting a person who is not licensed as a hearing aid provider from using any titles that imply the person is qualified as a hearing aid provider ( section
+- Prohibiting a person who is not licensed as a hearing aid provider from using any titles that imply the person is qualified as a hearing aid provider;

-- Adding failure to practice according to commonly accepted professional standards to the grounds for discipline ( section
+- Adding failure to practice according to commonly accepted professional standards to the grounds for discipline;

-- Restoring the deceptive trade practice provisions related to the sale of hearing aids ( section 3 and 11 ).
+- Adding deceptive trade practice provisions related to the sale of hearing aids by hearing aid providers.

-- Updates the scope of practice to apply whether the initial testing or the first fitting is performed in person ( section 6 ); and
+- Updates the scope of practice to require either the initial testing or the first fitting to be performed in-person; and

-- Requires each hearing aid provider to attend at least 8 hours of continuing education each year ( section 9 ).
+- Requires each hearing aid provider to attend at least 8 hours of continuing education each year.